Looking for Inspiring Books by Black Women?

-While I normally read books by a variety of authors without consideration (or favoritism) based on their race, color, sexual preference, religion, etc., it simply felt right for me to dedicate a post highlighting books by black women.
+While I normally read books by a variety of authors without consideration (or favoritism) based on their race, color, sexual preference, religion, etc., it is important to me that I highlight books by black women.

-But thankfully, times have changed and there are plenty of successful black and brown writers to inspire the next generation.
+But thankfully, times have changed and there are plenty of successful black and brown female writers to inspire the next generation of writers (speaking of the next generation…check out my 10-year-old niece’s published book, Always Believe In Yourself).

 This list of authors is just a snippet of the number of incredible works of art by black women.
 Buying and reading their books is a great way to expand your thinking, encourage diversity, and be an advocate for inclusion.